omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 ### Instance Store

+- High speed storage physically attached to the EC2 instance
 - Ephemeral storage
 - Instance store volumes cannot be stopped.
 If uderlying host fails, you will lose data
 - Can be rebooted